org-zpr/zpr-core/README.md

 ### Write a policy and compile it.

-Here is a simple policy to let any adapter with a signed Noise key access some serivce called a WebService.
+Here is a simple policy to let any adapter with a signed Noise key access some service called a WebService.

 We assume:
-- WebService is connected using an adpater with `CN=web.zpr.org`.
+- WebService is connected using an adapter with `CN=web.zpr.org`.
 - WebService has a bootstrap public RSA key in `web-zpr-pubkey.pem`.
 - WebService is accessed using HTTP port 80.